wso2/docs-is/en/docs/guides/identity-federation/configure-ws-trust.md

         ![select-domain]({{base_path}}/assets/img/guides/ws-trust-select-domain.png)

         !!! note
-            The **Select Domain** drop-down lists the available domains.
+            The **Select Domain** list provides the available domains.
 The listed **User Groups** can vary depending on the domain selected from the drop-down.

 6. Click **Finish**.
 7. Click **Ok** on the confirmation dialog window that appears.